snmln/cgi-travel-app/README.md

 ## Final Product Development Recommendations

-Looking at the potential expansion of this application I would first recommend utilizing a UI framework.
+Looking at the potential expansion of this application I would first recommend utilizing a Component Library.
 This will improve efficiency and consistency across multiple developers.
 With the architecture of the application I would recommend Context, data layer, component/template structure to improve future data handling.
 With the current functionality I believe also shifting to a different framework like Angular might provide more component flexibility in the future.